 Dr Wolverton found that philodendron, spider plant and golden pothos (Devil’s ivy) were best at removing formaldehyde, which is very common and is a particularly troublesome indoor pollutant.
 Flowering plants gerbera daisy and chrysanthemum also remove small amounts of pollution - good if you like a splash of colour.

 It is important, however, to point out that it is not realistic to significantly reduce the levels of general air pollution in your home through the use of household plants.
 It would require an entire building filled with plants to improve the air quality in a small flat.
 The reason for this is that plants do not process air fast enough to clean an indoor environment.
-So if you are serious about improving indoor air quality you should consider proper air purifier reviews.
-Rather than using houseplants as air cleaners, you should look at using a proper air purifier with a leakage-free HEPA filter.
+So if you are serious about improving indoor air quality you should visit our best air purifier learn page.
+For the best result, consider using an air purifier with a leakage-free HEPA filter.

 The US Environmental Protection Agency (EPA) recommends considering the MERV rating of an air cleaner.
 MERV stands for Minimum Efficiency Reporting Value, which is the ability of the purifier to clean the air.
 A good HEPA filter should have a MERV value between 17 and 19 and, if it does, you can be sure that it will be between 99.97 and 99.999% efficient in removing particles of 0.3 microns diameter.
 Remember, too, that HEPA, as the name suggests, filters particles out of the air, but not vapour or gas molecules.
 So you might need to add an activated granular carbon filter to deal with gaseous pollution.
 Also, bear in mind that HEPA-type or HEPA-like filters are not the same as HEPA filters (which must meet certain standards to qualify as a proper HEPA filter).
 The term HEPA-type can mean almost anything, but some air purifiers with HEPA-like filters can be a good alternative if you are looking for a unit with a high air flow rate and very quiet operation.
 The drawback is that the filtration efficiency can be significantly less.